Vizzuality/science-code-challenge/README.md

 * your current technical abilities
 * your thought process
 * your ability to use data to support an argument or tell a story
-* And for you: to have a glimpse of the actual type of technical work de develop
+* And for you: to have a glimpse of the actual type of technical work we develop

 Please feel-free to surprise us, and showcase any skills that you think are important!